White Noise (2022 film): Plot

 Later, everything has returned to normal except for Babette, who has become pale, lethargic and emotionally distant from Jack and the rest of the family.
-Soon afterward, Jack begins having hallucinations of a mysterious, balding man following him around.
+Soon afterward, Jack begins having hallucinations of a mysterious balding man following him around.
 Denise shares her concerns regarding Dylar and Jack confronts Babette.
 She admits to having joined a shadowy clinical trial for a drug to treat death anxieties, and when she was cut from the trial, agreed to having sex with "Mr. Gray" in exchange for a continuing supply of the drug.
-Intrigued by the idea, Jack asks Denise for the Dylar bottle, but she reveals she threw it away earlier.
-While digging through the garbage, Jack finds a newspaper ad for Dylar, prompting him to retrieve his pistol and get revenge on Mr. Gray.
-Jack tracks him down at a motel, where he discovers that Mr. Gray was the man in his hallucinations.
+The couple become distraught and distanced, and Jack searches through the trash for the last Dylar pills to treat his own fear of death.
+He instead finds a tabloid advertisement for the clinical trial, prompting him to retrieve his pistol and seek revenge upon Mr. Gray.
+Jack arranges to meet him at a hotel to buy Dylar pills, and discovers that Mr. Gray was the man in his hallucinations.
 Jack shoots him and places the gun in his hand so as to make it look like suicide.
-Babette unexpectedly shows up and sees a still-alive Mr. Gray, who manages to shoot them both.
-After Jack and Babette convince the confused Mr. Gray that he is responsible for their injuries, they take him to a nearby hospital run by German atheist nuns.
-There, the couple also reconcile with each other.
+Babette unexpectedly arrives as a still-alive Mr. Gray shoots them both.
+After Jack and Babette convince the confused Mr. Gray that he is responsible for all of their injuries, they take him to a nearby hospital run by German atheist nuns.
+There, the couple reconcile.

-The next day, the Gladneys shop at an A&P supermarket, where the family participates in a dance number with all the other patrons and employees.
+The next day, the Gladneys make a regular family visit to a local supermarket, participating in a dance number with the other patrons and employees.